 Scientific Achievements in 2020

-As we start a new year with renewed hope in how medical science will deliver global healthcare benefits, I’d like to share an update on the scientific activities at Quotient Sciences during the last 12 months.
+As we start 2021 with renewed hope in how medical science will deliver global healthcare benefits, I would like to share an update on the scientific activities at Quotient Sciences during the last 12 months.

 Please contact us if you would like any further information